HDB Eligibility Guide for this Westwood EC Launch . Singapore

 You (the applicant) and;

 * Your parents, and siblings (if any)

 * Your children under your legal custody (if you are widowed or divorced)

 - Fiance/Fiancee Scheme

 - Your total monthly household income must not exceed SGD$14,000

 Special Requirement for Undischarged Bankrupts

-Undischarged bankrupts must seek the Official Assignee (OA)’s consent to apply for this Parc Canberra EC launch.
+Undischarged bankrupts must seek the Official Assignee (OA)’s consent to apply for this Tenet EC launch.
 However, they do not need to seek the OA’s approval to be listed as an occupier.

 Ownership of Private Property